sproutsocial/seeds-packets/packets/seeds-docs/pages/packet.md

 ---

 <p class="Typography-size--500">
-A packet is any collection of information, guidelines, code or resources centered around one theme.
+A Packet is any collection of information, guidelines, code or resources centered around one theme.
 Packages contain everything you need to successfully style your work.
 </p>

 <hr>